IBM/event-automation/_es_13.0/03-getting-started/02-creating-topics.md

 9. Click **Create**.

    After the topic is created, you can view it from the **Topics** tab located in the primary navigation.
 The **Topics** page lists all topics in the cluster and displays details about each topic, including the number of replicas, partitions, geo-replication status, tiered storage settings, and the current state of the topic.

+   You can click a topic to view topic details.
+To browse messages, click the **Messages** tab.

+   **Note:** If some messages are not shown due to default limits, you can [modify the configuration settings](../../administering/modifying-installation/#modifying-message-browser-configuration-settings).

 ## By using the CLI
 {: #by-using-the-cli}